nilsmehlhorn/blog/posts/angular-download-progress/index.md

 </mat-progress-bar>
 ```

-**Pro Tip**: If you need to map something to more than two values inside a template or rather a ternary statement won't do it for you: use a [custom pipe](https://angular.io/guide/pipes#custom-pipes) instead of a component function.
-They're incredibly easy to write, more declarative and perform better.
+**Pro Tip**: If you need to map something to more than two values inside a template or rather a ternary statement won't do it for you: [map](https://rxjs-dev.firebaseapp.com/api/operators/map) the observable to the type you need or use a [custom pipe](https://angular.io/guide/pipes#custom-pipes) instead of calling a component function from the template.
+Both methods are pretty easy to write, more declarative and perform better.

-> The `download` operator is also available in the **[ngx-operators](https://github.com/nilsmehlhorn/ngx-operators)** library - a collection of battle-tested RxJS operators for Angular.
+> The `download` operator is available in the **[ngx-operators](https://github.com/nilsmehlhorn/ngx-operators)** library - a collection of battle-tested RxJS operators for Angular.

 > As always, if you've got any questions don't hesitate to leave a comment below or ping me on Twitter [@n_mehlhorn](https://twitter.com/n_mehlhorn).
 You can also follow me there and [join my mailing list](https://nils-mehlhorn.de/newsletter) to see when new articles are coming up and get smaller tips around Angular and web development in general.